What Causes the 403 Forbidden Error in HTTP and How Can I Fix It?

 Next, we should mention that the .htaccess file can be used to generate 403 errors by instructing the webserver application to disallow access to certain sections of the website.
 Again, this can be done on purpose or by mistake.

 Another common cause of error 403 is when the website owner has disabled directory browsing for their server and they have not specified a page that should be displayed instead of the file structure.
-Directory browsing is often seen as a security and privacy risk, so it is common for it to be disabled, but it is also common for webmasters to forget specifying an alternative page.
+Directory browsing is often seen as a security and privacy risk, so it is common for it to be disabled, but it is also common for webmasters to forget to specify an alternative page.

 Website owners may choose to target visitors with specific IP addresses and geographical locations and completely prohibit access to their website.
 If such a restriction is placed, the visitor would get a 403 error code for all URLs that belong to the website.